Research | Volume 7, Article 40, 29 Aug 2024

 Authors' contributions Up Down

-FE: investigation, data analysis, writing original draft, review and editing; MK: investigation, review and editing; IK: investigation, review and editing; HM: review and editing; SW: review and editing, conception of the study; CC: review and editing, conception of the study; AvG: review and editing, conception of the study; FM: laboratory analysis and review; CNU: laboratory analysis, review and editing; ZM: review and editing; GN: Initial planning, reviewing data collection tools (case investigation form), review and editing; AMS: Initial planning, reviewing data collection tools (case investigation form), review and editing; NG: Initial planning, review and editing; HT: laboratory analysis, review and editing; LD: laboratory analysis, review and editing; CM: investigation, review and editing; AM: investigation, review and editing; JK: conceptualisation, investigation, data analysis, writing original draft, review and editing.
-All consented to the manuscript being submitted for publication.
+FE: investigation, data analysis, writing original draft, review and editing; MK: investigation, review and editing; IK: investigation, review and editing; HM: review and editing; SW: review and editing, conception of the study; CC: review and editing, conception of the study; AvG: review and editing, conception of the study; FM: laboratory analysis and review; CNU: laboratory analysis, review and editing; ZM: review and editing; GN: Initial planning, reviewing data collection tools (case investigation form), review and editing; AMS: Initial planning, reviewing data collection tools (case investigation form), review and editing; NG: Initial planning, review and editing; HT: laboratory analysis, review and editing; LD: laboratory analysis, review and editing; CM: investigation, review and editing; MFN: investigation, review and editing; JK: conceptualisation, investigation, data analysis, writing original draft, review and editing.
+All authors consented to the manuscript being submitted for publication.

 Acknowledgments Up Down